A Warning About Crowdfunding

 The answer was that there were a large number of variables to take into account including whether or not the round was oversubscribed.
 Only upon closing would the amount of equity be revealed.
 We were told we could always connect with the founder(s) to discuss this further.
 It’s hard to see anyone blindly making investments in any venture without knowing exactly what they get in return.
 Having to inquire about this amount with each individual company seems like a daunting task.
 Just how much leverage do I have in negotiating more equity for my “measly” $10,000 investment (the minimum required amount)?

 This does not appear to be a common concern though.
 Onevest has successfully raised over $14 million so far to fully fund 13 companies on their platform and they are being very selective about which startups they pick.
 The firm conducts a two-tiered due diligence process on each startup they add to their platform including background checks, product testing, and a competitive landscape review.
-In exchange they charge a 7.5% commission fee on funds raised.
+In exchange, they charge a 7.5% commission fee on funds raised.
 While it’s hard to go in blind on an investment in any of these companies, we can probably assume that these potential investments represent fair amounts of equity.

 There’s also the subject of liquidity of which there is going to be very little given how new the platform is.
 Onvest acknowledges this risk stating that “the investments may not be liquid until the exit event” and “most investments don’t see an exit event for 2-5 years”.
-Part of the reason for this is that most the startups on the Onevest platform seem to be taking in their first round of crowdsourced “angel funding” whereas with the more established startups on Sharespost, most have already seen multiple funding rounds by venture capital (VC) firms.
+Part of the reason for this is that most the startups on the Onevest platform seem to be taking in their first round of crowdsourced “angel funding” whereas, with the more established startups on Sharespost, most have already seen multiple funding rounds by venture capital (VC) firms.
 One of the key value adds that a VC firm provides is representation on the board in many cases and direction to the company founders who may be leading a company for the very first time.
 Venture capital involvement in startups is a critical factor that drives a company to an exit event consequently rewarding shareholders.
 Our primary concern isn’t so much the amount of equity we’re buying, it’s the risk that startups with no VC representation (yet) may never see a successful exit.
-It will be interesting to see when the first liquidity event on this platform is announced and then, what sort of inflation adjusted returns are realized on that exit.
+It will be interesting to see when the first liquidity event on this platform is announced and then, what sort of inflation-adjusted returns are realized on that exit.

-All equity crowd funding platforms should be evaluated extensively prior to making investment commitments.
+All equity crowdfunding platforms should be evaluated extensively prior to making investment commitments.
 Before investing any money in a particular startup, make sure you understand exactly what it is you are purchasing.
-Some of our writers use services such as Lending Club for consumer loan crowdfunding and have found the products to be transparent, the returns to be “what is says on the tin” and the overall platform to be solid.
+Some of our writers use services such as Lending Club for consumer loan crowdfunding and have found the products to be transparent, the returns to be “what it says on the tin” and the overall platform to be solid.
 Now we’re on the lookout for a platform that allows us to purchase known amounts of equity in disruptive startups alongside known venture capital firms with more lenient initial investment minimums.
 Do any of our readers know of any firms like this besides Sharespost or Onevest?